 When used in this Plan, certain terms have specific meanings.
-These terms are defined below:
+These terms are defined below.
+The Definitions section of the Cigna Booklet also contains definitions applicable to the Medical Benefits provided pursuant to Article IV of the Plan.

 Active Employee: An employee who meets the hour bank eligibility rules in Article II.